SECTION C: BUSINESS AND SUPPORT SERVICES

 SALE OF SURPLUS EQUIPMENT

-The Vice President of Finance and Administration is responsible for the sale of all items (both equipment and supplies) to be sold by the College, excluding items sold by an office or department as a part of their regular responsibility (e.g., Cosmetology).
+The Vice President of Finance and Administration and/or their designee is responsible for the sale of all items (both equipment and supplies) to be sold by the College, excluding items sold by an office or department as a part of their regular responsibility (e.g., Cosmetology).

-With approval of the Director of Business Services and Cashiers Office, the College may directly transfer materials or equipment that can be used for instructional purposes to a public school or school district, assistance organization, or state agency at a price or for other consideration or no consideration that the College and the other entity determines appropriate.
+With approval of the Vice President of Finance and Adminstration or his/her designee, the College may directly transfer materials or equipment that can be used for instructional purposes to a public school or school district, assistance organization, or state agency at a price or for other consideration or no consideration that the College and the other entity determines appropriate.
 The Grant Accountant will comply with Uniform Grant Guidance 200.313(c)(1)(i) and (ii) and 200.313 (d) and will contact the awarding agency for specific disposal instructions for disposal of equipment purchased with federal funds.

 The Director of Budget and Procurement or their designee will handle the disposition of surplus property in compliance with procurement law.
 Any surplus property advertised for sale that does not sell will be disposed of in an expeditious manner.